smallwat3r/rpi-gardener/README.md

 Start with the polling service first

-    screen -d -m make polling
+    screen -d -m sudo make polling

 Then start the Gunicorn server

-    screen -d -m make server
+    screen -d -m sudo make server

-You can use `screen -ls` to list the active screen sessions, and re-attach to any session using `session -r <id>`, allowing you to tail logs, or kill sessions.
+You can use `screen -ls` to list the active screen sessions, and re-attach to any session using `screen -r <id>`, allowing you to tail logs, or kill sessions.

 For the Pico service, see [here](./pico/README.md).